youpiwaza/my-todos/__TODO_perso.md

 - Megumi Igarashi AKA Rokudenashiko
 - Nekomonogatari: Kuro
 - Ninja Scroll !!
+- Oni chichi no ragrets
+- Oshi no ko
 - Redo of healer !
 - Rising of the hero shield
 - [Saga of Tanya the Evil](https://www.crunchyroll.com/fr/saga-of-tanya-the-evil)